 There are many options when it comes to fill materials, each with pros and cons.
 Keep in mind things like allergies, temperature regulation, and whether you prefer sinkage or greater support.
 Some models also allow you to adjust the loft by adding or removing some of the fill materials.

-- Water: Water pillows feature chambers that can be filled with water to adjust the loft.
+Water pillows feature chambers that can be filled with water to adjust the loft.
 These designs usually have a foam padding to increase comfort and are known for offering exceptional relief from pain and pressure.
-These pillows tend to retain their shape and adjust to the alignment of the body
+These pillows tend to retain their shape and adjust to the alignment of the body.

 Additional Considerations for Relief